Nice-Take/python_pet_selector/README.md

-# sophia_python
+# A quick project demonstrating basic proficiency in Python (school)
-The main program is **pet_selector.py**
+The main program is **main.py**

-The journal doc as well as troubleshooting screen captures can be found here.
+This programm is essentially abstracting a decision tree for users.